jayzheng98/jayzheng98.github.io/_projects/project1.md

 **2.** A normal LTE communication is like:
 <div align="center"> <img alt="p1-2" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj1-2.png?raw=true" width="360px"> </div> <br>

-What we have to do is to insert the relay pseudo base station into the normal communication link and tamper with a piece of data:
+What we have to do is to insert the pseudo base station into the normal communication link and tamper with a piece of data:
 <div align="center"> <img alt="p1-3" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj1-3.png?raw=true" width="750px"> </div> <br>

 **3.** The problems and difficulties are: